 First off, I worked on getting more followers for my Youtube channel and Instagram.
 I was sporadic in my Pinterest and Reddit usage.
 Having hit the Twitter follow limit, I can only add people as people add me.

 This year I maintained my streak of blogging at least once a week and kept up with the vlogging.
-My Goodreads stats are books added to my library, the last 2 years are the books I’ve read.
-(My FB page wouldn’t give my year stats and stopped letting my scroll in mid-2016, so, those stats are incomplete, but I can compare to last year.)
+(My Goodreads stats are books added to my library, the last 2 years are the books I’ve read.)
+(My FB page wouldn’t give my year stats and stopped letting me scroll in mid-2016, so, those stats are incomplete, but I can compare to the last 2 years.)

 Account Break Down

 - WordPress – I started this blog in April of 2015.